DevLabs Alliance - WhatsApp

 Q14.
 What is the difference between Alpha Testing and Beta Testing?

-Alpha Testing is pre-release testing performed by an end-user representative at the developer’s site.
+Alpha testing is pre-release testing performed by an end-user representative at the developer’s site.

-Beta Testing is the testing performed by customers at their own location.
+Beta testing is the testing performed by customers at their own location.

-For eg.: When any new android version is released, then alpha testing is done first with the developer to verify its functioning.
+For e.g.: When any new android version is released, then alpha testing is done first with the developer to verify its functioning.

 Q15.
 What is the difference between Sanity Testing and Regression Testing?

-Regression Testing is a process of testing changes to programs to make sure that the older functionality still works with the new changes.
+Regression testing is a process of testing changes to programs to make sure that the older functionality still works with the new changes.

 Q16.
 What is Re-testing?